StevenRKerr/personal_website/_posts/2022-01-05-Quantum gravity.md

 Well one thing that helps to narrow down the choice significantly is symmetry, which plays a very important role in modern physics.
 It turns out that once you know what symmetries the universe has, you are well on your way to having a theory that describes it.

-As an example of a symmetry, think about coordinate systems.
+Symmetry is, roughly speaking, when you do something to something else, and the something has some property that doesn't change when you do this.
+As an example, think about coordinate systems.
 The behaviour of a physical system should not change depending on the system of coordinates we use to describe it.
 This is a symmetry that puts significant constraints on the space of theories.
 These sort of considerations were important in leading Einstein to develop special and general relativity, for example.

 <h3> The length cutoff </h3>